 All international students outside of the EEA (non-EU countries) must obtain a Tier 4 General Student Visa to enter the UK.
 Please see Visa Information for more details.

-Please complete the online application form or PDF version and apply with:
+Please complete the online application form or PDF version and submit the following:

-Please see Filmmaking Diploma Application Checklist for further details
+Please see Filmmaking Diploma Application Checklist (on page 2) for further details

 What kind of students are we looking for?